y-tikhenkiy/pw-ui/README.md

 # pw-ui
-this is a place for ui automation experiments
+this is a place for ui automation experiments on simple Contact List App.
+It is placed on https://thinking-tester-contact-list.herokuapp.com/